rochars/wavefile/README.md

 - 17-bit is stored like 24-bit (3 bytes)
 - 27-bit is stored like 32-bit (4 bytes)

-So even if wave files with those bit depth are valid (and playable in most players), they allow their samples to be greater than the actual limit of their bit depth.
+So even if files like this are valid (and playable in most players), they allow their samples to be greater than the actual limit of their audio bit depth.
 So:
 - 11-bit files can contain 16-bit samples
 - 17-bit files can contain 24-bit samples
 - 29-bit files can contain 32-bit samples